jerrymarshall2004/cs50labs/pointers/README.md

 free(t);
 ```

-## Modify pointers.c file so that s is printed with lower case, and t is printed with uppercase.
+## Modify pointers.c file so that s is printed with lower case, and the first character in t is printed in uppercase.

 {% spoiler "Some Helper Videos on Pointers & Memory Allocation%}
 Consider watching these videos on pointers.
 This is a complex topic and will take a bit to wrap your brain around.